FuelsEurope

 28 Apr 2020

-Their ask — FuelsEurope wants the Commission to shift from 'zero emissions' to 'zero impact emissions' approach, focusing on actual air quality improvements rather than stricter tailpipe limits.
+Message — FuelsEurope wants the Commission to shift from 'zero emissions' to 'zero impact emissions' approach, focusing on actual air quality improvements rather than stricter tailpipe limits.
 They argue current vehicle turnover already improves air quality without additional standards.12

-How it helps them — This would avoid costly new emission controls while maintaining market for liquid fuels.34
+Why — This would avoid costly new emission controls while maintaining market for liquid fuels.34

-Who loses — Urban residents lose stronger protections against vehicle pollution in non-compliant cities.
+Impact — Urban residents lose stronger protections against vehicle pollution in non-compliant cities.

 Fuel Industry Warns Against Climate Rules in Emissions Directive